jaljo/articles/trello-history/trello-history.md

 a more technical point of view).

 In an agile project's workflow, chances are some of these steps will happen:
-1. You create a new ticket in your favorite collaborative tool,
+1. you create a new ticket in your favorite collaborative tool,
 2. you write the feature definition down in this card,
 3. you play planning poker with your teammates to give this card an estimation,
 4. you work your ass off to get the job done,
 5. you're proud of yourself and push the whole stuff in production,
-6. because you're a good developper, the production is not down.
+6. because you're a good developper, the production is not down,
 7. the feature's definition has changed in the card, and nobody realized it until now (see step 4),
 8. you table flip the entire open space and consider extreme measures, like